we do Content Management

 Manager of Web Content, Web Content Manager or Manager of Content.

 What is a Content Manager?

-Their 'content strategy' is to create, write and manage content so as to achieve business goals and be a voice for the company.
+Their 'content strategy' is to create, write and manage content to achieve business goals and be a voice for the company.

-It takes creativity, leadership skills and of course, writing ability, to produce and publish good content.
+It takes creativity, leadership skills and, of course, writing ability, to produce and publish good content.

 What does a Content Manager do?